|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 How to Use Successive Approximations -

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed treating phobic conditions.
+In the last section, we discussed treating phobic conditions.
 Our discussion was based on Claire Weekes’s Self-Care Approach, using Cognitive Behavioral Therapy.
 Weekes’s Self-Care Approach is comprised of four concepts for coping with phobic conditions.
 Weekes’s four concepts are face, accept, float, and let time pass.

-On this track we will discuss successive approximations.
-Successive approximations consist of setting subgoals, identifying triggers, and implementing the technique through behavior.
+In this section, we will discuss successive approximations.
+Successive approximations consist of setting sub goals, identifying triggers, and implementing the technique through behavior.
 I find that there are no certain steps to follow in the technique of successive approximation after finding a starting point.
 Would you agree that successive approximations will differ for each client depending on the type of anxiety involved?

 Next, let’s discuss identifying triggers.
 Another client, Luke, liked to go running on the beach every day.
 Luke, age 29, found that he suddenly had a phobic reaction when he walked onto a fishing pier that extended some distance from the beach.
 He felt dizzy and weak as soon as he was over the surf breaking on the beach below the pier.
 Luke set as his goal being able to walk all the way to the end of the pier without experiencing dizziness and anxiety.